nf-core/chipseq/docs/output.md

     ![MultiQC - MACS2 total peak count plot](images/mqc_macs2_peak_count_plot.png)

     [HOMER annotatePeaks.pl](http://homer.ucsd.edu/homer/ngs/annotation.html) is used to annotate the peaks relative to known genomic features.
 HOMER is able to use the `--gtf` annotation file which is provided to the pipeline.
-Please note that some of the output columns will be blank because the annotation isnt provided using HOMER's in-built database format.
+Please note that some of the output columns will be blank because the annotation is not provided using HOMER's in-built database format.
 However, the more important fields required for downstream analysis will be populated i.e. *Annotation*, *Distance to TSS* and *Nearest Promoter ID*.

     ![MultiQC - HOMER annotatePeaks peak-to-gene feature ratio plot](images/mqc_annotatePeaks_feature_percentage_plot.png)